 European Championships: Aachen, 2015

-In Totilas’ last test, he scored a disappointing 75.971% to lie sixth, with many spectators concerned for his soundness.
-He was then withdrawn from the individual tests, and it was announced shortly after that the 15-year-old superstar would be retired from any further competition.
+In Totilas’ last test, he scored a disappointing 75.971% in the team grand prix to lie sixth, with many spectators concerned for his soundness.
+He was then withdrawn from the special and freestyle tests, and it was announced shortly after that the then 15-year-old superstar would be retired from any further competition.